kobrynsky/pokemon-idz-spa/README.md

 # Pokemon Idź
 ### Web Pokemon Go (but slightly less extended ;) )

+Used technologies:
+- ReactJs
+- Axios
+- PokemonAPI

 If you want to run this project:
 - git clone [repository]
 - npm install (in repository directory)